ellr/check_mk_crosenhain/README.md

 # check_mk_checks
-Some check_mk checks I've created
+Some check_mk checks crosenhain has created

 ## Asterisk
 We created these for our use case, feel free to suggest improvements!